NASA-AMMOS/3DTilesRendererJS/PLUGINS.md

 Plugin that uses three.js' BatchedMesh to limit the number of draw calls required and improve performance.
 The BatchedMesh geometry and instance size are automatically resized and optimized as new geometry is added and removed.

 > [!WARNING]
 > All tile geometry rendered with BatchedMesh will use the same material and only a single material "map" is supported.
 Only tiles geometry containing a single mesh are supported.
-Not compatible with other plugins that modify mesh materials or rely on other bespoke mesh data (eg TilesFadePlugin, GLTF Metadata extensions).
+Not compatible with other plugins that modify mesh materials or rely on other bespoke mesh data (eg TilesFadePlugin, DebugTilesPlugin, GLTF Metadata extensions).

 ### .constructor